sictweb/bti425-2020/graded-work/assign2.md

 The rest of the logic will be similar to past examples, but we recommend returning a JavaScript object that matches the one in the `.catch()` error handler; its message text can be something simple like "Cart saved".
 In other words, don't return the "data".

+Remember to publish your updated web API to Heroku.

 <br>

 #### Angular app, add properties to student class